 Names are extremely important to the Chinese, and learning how to pronounce them and their meanings is an excellent way to begin engaging more with Chinese friends, colleagues, and partners.
-In this article I go over five key reasons we need to stop constantly asking for English names from the Chinese.

 In this interview, my friend Jeremy Ryder details his wonderful journey learning the Cantonese language and exploring the many facets of southern Chinese culture.
 This is a great read for anyone interested in traveling to Hong Kong or Guangdong, China.